alvesjnr/alvesjnr.github.io/content/the-nature-of-code-01.md

         def __cinit__(self, double x=0.0, double y=0.0):
             self._vector = nvector_new(x,y)

-Two main thing can be notated from this piece of code: the class statically define the variable _vector as 'cdef nvector* vector' and the constructor, when initiating the struct nvector, explicitly casts the object returned by the function *nvector_new*.

-The reason for the first is that nvector is not an ordinary python object, so it should be explicitly declared as so.
+One main thing can be notated from this piece of code: the class statically define the variable _vector as 'cdef nvector* vector'.
+The reason to do this is that nvector is not an ordinary python object, but a Cython type, and it should be explicitly declared as so.

-The reason to do the casting is similar.
-The function nvector_new returns a C struct and we cast it to the Cython equivalent nvector in order to assign it to the variable _vector.

 Tricky part: Convincing the compiler that Vector is indeed a Vector
 ------------------------------------------------

-Here a tricky part: when implementing the *__add__* function I got an error because the Cython compiler was not finding my _vector variable.
+Here a tricky part: when implementing the *\_\_add\_\_* function I got an error because the Cython compiler was not finding my _vector variable.
 The original code was more or less like this:

     cdef class Vector: